JayRowlands/Project/README.md

 ## Conclusion

 Overall the application developed meets the requirements set out by the project brief to an optimal standard.
-Using information I have learned through my training and online researching I managed to apply some features which I think highlight this application, such as using filter functions on a QuerySelectField return to populate a drop down menu with existing employee id's in the database.
-I have also learned how to efficiently test a web application using a mysql database to get maximum coverage using pytest covering all areas.
-However the application has suffered due to time constraints which has resulted in lack of system improvment and optimisation.
+Using information I have learned through my training and online researching I managed to apply some features that highlights this application, such as using filter functions on a QuerySelectField return to populate a drop-down menu with existing employees id's in the database.
+I have also learned how to efficiently test a web application using a MySQL database to get maximum coverage using pytest covering all areas.
+However, the application has suffered due to time constraints which resulted in a lack of system improvement and optimisation.

 ## Known Issues

 Through my testing and experience of using the system, I found an error very late while implementing the tests.
 Before a git push or pull request is made and the build runs on Jenkins, create.py has to be run, create.py also needs to be run after the deploy.sh has run on the Jenkins VM or a table not found error will be displayed.
 Without further testing the root of the error cannot be found however I believe it could possibly be any of the following:

-*Problem with the test file tearing down the database after it has run *Issue with test file trying to use primary keys that already exist *deploy.sh file not correctly creating the tables
+* Problem with the test file tearing down the database after it has run
+* Issue with test file trying to use primary keys that already exist
+* deploy.sh file not correctly creating the tables

 ## Future Work

-In the future, after fixing the issue detailed above, I would also like to implement ingredients and recipes so that the orders can be created with recipes that uses set ingredients and an employee is asigned to completing the order.
+In the future, after fixing the issue detailed above, I would also like to implement ingredients and recipes so that the orders can be created with recipes that use set ingredients and an employee is assigned to complete the order.
 I have produced an ERD Design for the proposed system.

 ![ERD Future Work](https://github.com/JayRowlands/Project/blob/main/resources/ERD-Future-Work.png)